Politics

 Share

 “He (Governor Fubara) has set a figure that is higher than the national minimum wage, approving N85,000.
-This is a significant development for civil servants in Rivers State, who have never had it this good since the state’s inception,” Nwaeke .
+This is a significant development for civil servants in Rivers State, who have never had it this good since the state’s inception,” Nwaeke stated.

 Plan for Arrears Payment

-When asked about the payment of arrears, Dr. Nwaeke disclosed that a technical committee had been formed to a feasible payment plan addressing arrears.
-He mentioned that he would serve as Deputy to the Secretary to the State Government on this committee, which will finalize the and inform the public accordingly.
+When asked about the payment of arrears, Dr. Nwaeke disclosed that a technical committee had been formed to develop a feasible payment plan addressing arrears.
+He mentioned that he would serve as Deputy to the Secretary to the State Government on this committee, which will finalize the details and inform the public accordingly.

 Labor Representatives Praise Governor’s Decision